16 Brands That Have Fanatical Cult Followings

 Many scooter companies have come and gone in the 67 years since the Vespa was created, but this iconic Italian motorino has withstood the test of time.
 The sleek bike helped millions achieve mobility in the post WWII era, and still enjoys wild popularity worldwide.

-On Meetup.com, there are dozens of groups in North America dedicated to Vespa riding and culture.
+On Meetup.com, there are currently 43 groups in North America dedicated to Vespa riding and culture.
 'The San Diego Scooter Squadron' and 'NYC Scooter Chicks' are among the groups inviting prospective members to join them for bike rides and tip-sharing.

 Coca-Cola, one of the most iconic brands ever made, has one really strange branding aberration: 'Mexican Coke.'